 Cuts for dispatch are normally transported on rails and hung on 'Christmas trees'.
-They may be shipped in chilled containers as fresh products for export but usually they are sent for boning (see section 4.3).
+They may be shipped in chilled containers as fresh products for export but usually they are sent for boning (see 4.3).

 On the day of dispatch, the cuts must be no more than four days old, calculated from the time of slaughter.
 At dispatch, the temperature must not exceed 7 °C. The products must not be exposed to any temperature increases, which may cause condensation on the meat.
-The temperature at dispatch is normally less than 5 °C.
+The products must not be exposed to any temperature increases that may cause condensation on the meat.

 Carcases are inspected visually before cutting.
 If defects are observed, the carcase is taken aside for further treatment.
-Control is usually carried out by experienced personnel who have been given special training.
+Control is usually carried out by personnel who have been given special training.